Combined Modern Languages

 Facilities & Features

 On this programme you will spend your third year in a country where your target languages are spoken.
-You may take advantage of our well-established links with universities in France, Germany, Spain, West Africa and Latin America, should you wish to spend this period studying; alternatively, with University approval, you may be able to arrange a work placement abroad.
+You may take advantage of our well-established links with universities in China, France, Germany, Spain, West Africa and Latin America, should you wish to spend this period studying; alternatively, with University approval, you may be able to arrange a work placement abroad.

 Personally, the year abroad was a highlight for me.
 Being able to meet students from all over the world and learn/study/work in another language at the same time was a great opportunity.
 What you learn from your year abroad is far more than what you learn in a class atmosphere.